-• We will contain the breach to the best of our ability, including by taking the following steps

-- Retrieving hard copies of personal health information that have been disclosed - Ensuring no copies have been made - Taking steps to prevent unauthorized access to electronic information (e.g., change passwords, restrict access, temporarily shut down system) - We will notify affected individuals - We will provide our contact information in case the individual has further questions - We will provide the Commissioner's contact information - We will investigate and remediate the problem, by: - Conducting an internal investigation - Determining what steps should be taken to prevent future breaches (e.g. changes to policies, additional safeguards) - o Ensuring staff is appropriately trained and conduct further training if required
+- We will contain the breach to the best of our ability, including by taking the following steps if applicable - Retrieving hard copies of personal health information that have been disclosed - Ensuring no copies have been made - Taking steps to prevent unauthorized access to electronic information (e.g., change passwords, restrict access, temporarily shut down system) - We will notify affected individuals - We will provide our contact information in case the individual has further questions - We will provide the Commissioner's contact information and advise the affected individual of their right to complain to the Commissioner - We will investigate and remediate the problem, by: - Conducting an internal investigation - Determining what steps should be taken to prevent future breaches (e.g. changes to policies, additional safeguards) - Ensuring staff is appropriately trained and conduct further training if required

 Depending on the circumstances of the breach, we may notify and work with the Information and Privacy Commissioner of Ontario.
-In addition, we may report the breach to the relevant regulatory College if we believe that it was the result of professional misconduct, incompetence or incapacity.
+If we take disciplinary action against one of our practitioners [or revoke or restrict the privileges or affiliation of one of our practitioners] for a privacy breach, we are required to report that to the practitioner's regulatory College.
+We may also report the breach to the relevant regulatory College if we believe that it was the result of professional misconduct, incompetence, or incapacity.